-1 The Board's structure

-1.1 The Board of Director

-At the end of year 2016, the Board of Directors has its quorum of 7 persons comprised of 3 independent directors, 3 executive directors and 1 director who is not in management position.
+- 1. The Board's structure - 1.1 The Board of Director - The Board of Directors has established the board diversity policy which the board should be comprised of appropriate diversity of necessary skills, experience and particular expertise without any discrimination of gender, race, religion or age in order to combine and enhance the various capabilities for the best benefit of the Company and establish the sustainability development for the Company. - At the end of year 2018, the Board of Directors has its quorum of 7 persons comprised of 3 independent directors, 3 executive directors and 1 director who is - not in management position.
 The Chairman of the Board is independent director.
 In this regard, such proportion is well counterbalance in the Board and complies with laws.
-Further Information about their scope of work, duties, and responsibilities is detailed in Management Structure section.

-The term of directorship complied with the regulation detailed in the Company's Articles of Association that in every the Annual General Meeting of Shareholders, one-third of the Board of Directors shall retire by rotation, and if the number of directors can not be divided exactly into three parts, directors in a number close to one-third shall vacate office.
-The directors who remained in office for longest time shall vacate office and such directors can be re-elected.
+Further Information about their scope of work, duties, and responsibilities is detailed in Management Structure section. - The term of directorship complied with the regulation detailed in the Company's Articles of Association that in every the Annual General Meeting of Shareholders, one-third of the Board of Directors shall retire by rotation, and if the number of directors can not be divided exactly into three parts, directors in a number close to one-third shall vacate office.
+The directors

-The directors who position in the Board are forbidden to position in the company that may have conflicts of interest in order to perform their duty efficiently, unless the shareholders' meeting had been notified prior to appointment thereto.
+- who remained in office for longest time shall vacate office and such directors can be re-elected. - The directors who position in the Board are forbidden to position in the company that may have conflicts of interest in order to perform their duty efficiently, unless the shareholders' meeting had been notified prior to appointment thereto.
 Further details of member of the Board's working experience provided in Board of Directors and Executives section.